-I have been in practice for 33 years, and work with both individuals and couples in Aylsham, Norfolk.
+I work with both individuals and couples in Aylsham, north Norfolk.
 As one of the UK’s leading – and longest-serving – psychotherapists I am co-author of the popular self-help book I Just Want To Be Happy.

-As well as my other qualifications, in 1990 I was the first person to gain a British degree in hypnotherapy which led the way towards its wider acceptance as a positive tool for change.
+I have appeared on Meridian TV in discussions on psychotherapy and have been interviewed by Anglia TV on the topic ‘Can Money Make You Happy?’
+I have presented numerous workshops on all aspects of self-development and in 1990 I was the first person to be awarded a British degree in hypnotherapy, which led the way towards its wider acceptance as a positive tool for change.

 My way of working is technically known as integrative.
 This means I have trained in several approaches (rather than just one), so I will tend to use whichever approach seems most useful for you.